coreinfrastructure/best-practices-badge/criteria.md

 Uniquely identifying a project
 ==============================

+One challenge is uniquely identifying a project.
+Our rails application gives a unique id to each new project, so we can certainly use that id to identify projects.
+However, that doesn't help people who searching for the project and do not already know that id.

 The *real* name of a project, for our purposes, is the project URL.
 This may be a project "front page" URL and/or the front URL for its repository.
 Most projects have a human-readable name, but these names are not enough.